 • Other services necessary for improving the mental health status and well-being and reducing the suicide risk of eligible individuals and their families as VA determines appropriate

-The term “eligible individuals” includes a person at risk of suicide who, in general, served in the active military, naval, or air service and was discharged therefrom under conditions other than dishonorable as described in 38 U.S.C.
+The term “eligible individuals” includes a person at risk of suicide who, in general, served in the active military, naval, or air service and was discharged there from under conditions other than dishonorable as described in 38 U.S.C.
 101(2), former Service members with other than honorable discharge status described in 38 U.S.C.
 1720I(b), and those who served on active duty in a theater of combat operations under 38 U.S.C.
 1712A(a)(1)(C)(i)-(iv).

 Congress has authorized $174 million to be appropriated to carry out the SSG Fox SPGP.
 Organizations can apply for grants worth up to $750,000 and may apply to renew awards from year to year throughout the length of the program.